All Episodes

 Anyway, I've got all the other news of the day.

-We'll get to the battle between the attorney general sessions and of course the president that's ongoing.
+We'll get to the battle between the Attorney General Sessions and, of course, the president that's ongoing.

 Michelle Malkin's checking in today.

-Luke Rosiak has an incredible investigative report.
+Luke Roziak has an incredible investigative report.

-We have the other news of the day, 800 941 Shauna's on number.
+We have the other news of the day: 800-941.

 You want to be a part of the program.

-Now it's a I know that that's not what you read every day.
+Now, I know that that's not what you read every day.

-I know that's not what the destroy Trump media says to you every day.
+I know that's not what the Destroy Trump media says to you every day.

-Anyway, the Senate Judiciary Committee chairman, Charles Grassley, has launched an investigation that could potentially expose collusion between Clinton's presidential campaign and Russia.
+Anyway, the Senate Judiciary Committee Chairman Charles Grassley has launched an investigation that could potentially expose collusion between Clinton's presidential campaign and Russia.

 Remember that Hillary all paid for.

-This is the guy the British spy.
+This is the guy, the British spy.

 I thought foreign nationals weren't supposed to be involved in our politics and our elections.